Top 11 Ecommerce Trends For 2022-2025

 10. More Niche DTC Products Emerge

-There are approximately 2-3M Ecommerce sites around the world (not counting those in China).
+There are approximately 7 million Ecommerce sites around the world (not counting those in China).

 Many of which sell niche products to a relatively small, passionate audience.